prostko/turnstile_mini/README.md

 # TurnstileMini

  Simple Redis-backed mutex
- - Uses the given mutex_id to store a unique process id.
-That key.value is our mutex!
+ - Uses the given mutex_id to store a unique process id, that key.value is our mutex
  - Redis-backed means the mutex works wherever your distributed redis cache does

 ## Installation